 Whether you are interested in volunteering for a one-time event or on a regular basis, we have a volunteer opportunity for you!
 Individuals can volunteer for a scheduled event or with an existing park program or we will work with groups (work, church, scout, etc.) to set-up and schedule a custom volunteer experience.

-The volunteer program is jointly managed by the Mississippi National River and Recreation Area and the park's non-profit charitable partner, the Mississippi River Fund.
-Volunteer opportunities are advertised in a monthly email newsletter.
-To sign-up for the newsletter, e-mail us or call the Volunteer Coordinator, Kathy Swenson at (651) 293-8424.
+The volunteer program is jointly managed by the Mississippi National River and Recreation Area and the park's non-profit charitable partner, the Mississippi Park Connection.
+Volunteer opportunities are advertised in a monthly e-mail newsletter.
+To sign-up for the newsletter, e-mail the park or call the Volunteer Coordinator, Kathy Swenson at (651) 293-8424.